benjamincharity/angular-flickity/README.md

 ### `getByElement`

 Get the `Flickity` instance via its element.
-Useful for getting the `Flickity` instance in JavaScript, after it has been initalized in HTML.
+Useful for getting the `Flickity` instance in JavaScript, after it has been initialized in HTML.

 ```javascript
 FlickityService.getByElement(element)